Pulse integrates with GitHub Cloud to receive data about changes, deployments, and incidents, necessary to calculate the metrics:

 |Filters the Accelerate Overview dashboard, Changes & Reviews dashboard, and Work in Progress dashboard by the contributions made by the team|

-: Pulse uses the commit author's date since it is more accurate.
-The committer date can be changed (e.g.: rebases) and stop reflecting the real creation date of the change.
+: Pulse uses the commit author's date since it's more accurate.
+The committer date can be changed (for example, with a rebase) and stop reflecting the real creation date of the change.

-2: Adding a new team or changing the composition of a team on GitHub only affects new data from that moment onwards and doesn't have an immediate impact on the dashboards.
-Also, deleted teams on GitHub will continue to show in Pulse.
+2: Adding a new team or changing the composition of a team on GitHub only affects new data starting from that moment and doesn't have an immediate impact on the dashboards.
+Also, deleted teams on GitHub are still visible in Pulse.